arvyy/kawa-maven-plugin/README.md

 Compiles the project, more specifically src/main/scheme/main.scm, with all other modules being transitively included as imported from main.

-Process builder parameter: `compile-command`.
+Process builder parameter: `compileCommand`.

 ### `test`

 Runs tests - it expects to find a module `(main-test)` at src/test/scheme/main-test.scm, which must export a no arg method `run-tests`.
 Such concession is unfortunately needed to properly signal exit code to maven on test failures, so it can cancel the build.

-Process builder parameter: `test-command`.
+Process builder parameter: `testCommand`.
 Skip tests parameter: `skipTests`.
 Most often useful to be setup from command line.

 ### `repl`

 Starts repl, including src/main/scheme as root path, as well as including all maven dependencies.

-Process builder parameter: `repl-command`.
+Process builder parameter: `replCommand`.

 ### `run`

 Runs src/main/scheme/main.scm, without compiling.

-Process builder parameter: `run-command`.
+Process builder parameter: `runCommand`.

 ## Library and custom packaging